For best experience please turn on javascript and use a modern browser!

 Many students go on to continue their studies after AUC and often need to provide proof of their graduation before the official diploma is printed and collected.
 You can request a number of documents until you have received your actual diploma to satisfy the requirements of your future programme:

-• Transcript of all passed grades: you can request a transcript of all your grades once they are processed in SIS.
+You can request a transcript of all your grades once they are processed in SIS.
 Please first check if all your grades are correctly registered in SIS through sis.uva.nl before requesting this document.
+Please note this document does not include confirmation of your graduation and judicium.
+You can request this document through the AUC Digital Service Desk.
+Please leave up to five working days for processing your request.

-• Statement of expected graduation: as soon as you have completed all your graduation (requirement) checks in the AUC Portal, and the button turns green in the Portal, then the registrar’s team can confirm through a letter that they expect you will graduate.
+As soon as you have completed all your graduation (requirement) checks in the AUC Portal, and the button turns green in the Portal, then the registrar’s team can confirm through a letter that they expect you will graduate.
 This may serve as proof to your future programme that you are track to meet their entry requirements.
-The downside of this document is that your graduation has not yet been formally approved by the Board of Examiners, meaning this document is not as strong as a Statement of Graduation.
-The benefit is that it can be given to you much sooner (once all grades have been processed and your initial graduation check is complete).

-• Graduation Statement: This document officially declares that you have met the graduation requirements and this has been approved by the AUC Board of Examiners.
+This document officially declares that you have met the graduation requirements and this has been approved by the AUC Board of Examiners.
 The document proves that you are only waiting for the diploma to be printed and signed.
-You can request this document once the checkbox of the BoE in your graduation tracker shows a green check.

 AUC hosts one graduation ceremony each year, usually in the first or second week of July and always before students move out of their rooms in the student residences (15 July).
 The ceremony celebrates the achievements of the graduating students and festively marks the beginning of their post-AUC journey.
 All students who (will) complete their studies in the academic year of the ceremony, both in February and in summer, are invited to participate in the graduation ceremony in July.

-Graduation Ceremony 2024 in July
+Graduation Ceremony 2026 in July